The Central Intelligence Agency... The Agency.

 After World War II, the OSS was disbanded.
 With the onset of the Cold War, it was decided that a new intelligence agency was needed.
 The name "Central" reflects that it was originally supposed to be a clearinghouse among various other agencies.
 However, it became effectively a new OSS and acquired many veterans from that previous service.
 Originally the agency hired people from Ivy League agencies with agents that had a Foreign Culture Fetish for England.
 They dressed, talked, and acted like the English.
 In this period of desk gathering intelligence, the pipe-smoking professor was seen as the ideal agent.

 The CIA has been controversial, having at times been accused of incompetence, immoral actions, or both.
-In some fictional portrayals, they are often regarded as being The Men in Black.
-This portrayal, at least, is an exaggeration, as if the CIA was really that skillful, we might ask why it took us so long to win the Cold War.
+Notably, the Church Committee hearings of 1975 revealed a long history of abuses, from domestic espionage to assassination plots against foreign leaders, which cemented its often-negative portrayal in the media - later scandals like Iran-Contra and its failure to predict either the fall of the Soviet Union or the 9/11 terror attacks did nothing to assuage this.
+In some fictional portrayals, they are often regarded as being The Men in Black or an omnipotent "secret government" that pulls the strings on American foreign policy behind the senes.
+This portrayal is undoubtedly an exaggeration, as if the CIA was really that skillful, we might ask why it took us so long to win the Cold War.
 Of course, maybe that's what they wanted.

 Nonetheless, the CIA has had its successes.
 For instance, a large part of the reason for the United States succeeding in the gigantic Death Glare contest during the Cuban Missile Crises was that America had a mole telling the U.S. government that the Soviets had less capacity than they claimed.
 Then again, said mole, Oleg Penkovsky, was later ratted out and executednote , and was first discovered and contacted by MI6.